-The Jones County Laborshed Analysis is based on the commuting patterns of an employment center's workforce.
-To determine the boundaries of a Laborshed area, local employers supply the residential ZIP codes of each employee.
-That information forms a boundary specific to the activity in the Monticello region regarding workforce.
-The State of lowa completes these once every three years with Monticello receiving one last in 2021.
+Jones County Economic Development conducts a bi-annual laborshed study to provide a tool to understand the workforce characteristics of the Jones County labor market.
+A Laborshed area is defined by its commuting pattern and illustrates which communities contribute to an employment center's workforce and at what level.
+To determine the boundaries of a Laborshed area, local employers supply the residential ZIP codes of each of their employees.
+The State of lowa completes these once every three years with Monticello receiving one last in

+2021.
 Recovery from the consequences of the COVID-19 pandemic will be a high priority over the next several years, but will revolve around five key areas that will outlast the COVID-19 recovery stage: Inflation, supply chains, workforce, childcare, and affordable housing.
 Both state and federal governments are looking at stimulating the economy with job creating legislation and funding, while the Federal Reserve has been working to crimp inflation.